Peerless-AV/PeerlessAcumaticaCustomizations/README.md

 Package created by Peerless (DANZ50OF), to deploy SQL views and a GI to view the base information for the MDO customization

+#### PRL.AMBOMCost_Single_Entry

+Package created by Peerless (DANZ50OF), to deploy SQL view limiting the result set of AMBOMCost to a single entry per bomID / Revision.

+#### CBIZRadleyMerge[004]

+Update required for amazon label specifications

+#### CBIZ.PL.AccountDetail

+Update to account detail screen, adding project information

 ### Future Known Packages